Are Solar Panels Worth It?

 Are the environmental benefits worth it?

-The benefit that we think of most often is the reduction of carbon dioxide emissions into the atmosphere, which most scientists agree is causing climate change.
-How much of an impact will you have?
+How much of an impact will you have by installing solar on your own roof?
 SolarCity estimates that a typical solar roof, over 30 years, offsets the carbon that would come from burning 166,000 pounds of coal or 17,000 gallons of gasoline.

 Is it a worthwhile choice for the economy?

 Solar is great for the environment, but what about the impact of your choice to go solar on the economy?